nodejs/node/doc/guides/security-steward-on-off-boarding.md

 * Remove them from security-stewards team in the GitHub nodejs-private organization
-* Unless they have access for another reason remove them from the standard team in H1 using this [page](https://hackerone.com/nodejs/team_members).
+* Unless they have access for another reason, remove them from the standard team in H1 using this [page](https://hackerone.com/nodejs/team_members).
 * Unless they are a jenkins admin for another reason, remove them from the